A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 Purchase price of the business was not disclosed.

-Perhaps feeling pressure from competitors who had introduced mascots to go with catchy advertising jingles, A&W would introduce Rooty the great root bear in 1974 – just three years after the brand’s root bear was made widely available in cans and bottles for the first time.
-Locally that same year, Mr. Shuler would sell his A&W on Bradley Street to Gerald K. and Clarissa Forshaw, the brother and sister-in-law to original owner Charles Forshaw.
+Perhaps feeling pressure from competitors who had introduced mascots to go with catchy advertising jingles, A&W introduced Rooty the great root bear in 1974, just three years after the brand’s root bear was made widely available in cans and bottles for the first time.
+Locally, that same year, Mr. Shuler sold his A&W on Bradley Street to Gerald K. and Clarissa Forshaw, the brother and sister-in-law of original owner Charles Forshaw.

-Interestingly, Charles Forshaw would purchase Benton’s Crossroad Diner on outer LeRay Street the following year.
-The sale was negotiated by, coincidently, the local realty firms of John Urban and Bruce Dempster.
+Charles Forshaw purchased Benton’s Crossroad Diner on Outer LeRay Street the following year.
+The sale was negotiated by, coincidentally, the local realty firms of John Urban and Bruce Dempster.

-The Forshaws would operate the A&W drive in until 1985 when it was sold for $100,000 to Peter Hunter who razed it to build a new Mexican restaurant in its place, Margaritaville, one of only two such eateries in the tri-county region including Jefferson, Lewis and St. Lawrence, at the time.
+The Forshaws operated the A&W drive-in until 1985, when it was sold for $100,000 to Peter Hunter, who razed it to build a new Mexican restaurant in its place, Margaritaville, one of only two such eateries in the tri-county region, including Jefferson, Lewis, and St. Lawrence, at the time.

-According to Mr. Hunter who spoke with the Watertown Daily Times, “It’s time for a new restaurant because there will be more people in the area due to Fort Drum,” adding that the new Salmon Run Mall would also attract many Canadian shoppers who currently travel to Syracuse.
-Though A&W would leave the Watertown market in 1985, it wouldn’t be for long as it would return at the Salmon Run Mall food court.
+According to Mr. Hunter, who spoke with the Watertown Daily Times, “It’s time for a new restaurant because there will be more people in the area due to Fort Drum,” adding that the new Salmon Run Mall also attracted many Canadian shoppers who traveled to Syracuse.
+Though A&W left the Watertown market in 1985, it wouldn’t be for long as it returned, this time at the Salmon Run Mall food court.

 Interesting Tidbits

-In 1972, the Canadian A&W restaurants would become independent and operated separately from the United States franchises.
-The 70s would also see a standards slip across franchises, leading to a new terms of agreement which many locations decided not to adhere to and let their stores’ terms and agreements to expire.
-This may explain why there were (and still may be) a number of older locations with the same coloring schemes operating under different names.
+In 1972, the Canadian A&W restaurants became independent and operated separately from the United States franchises.
+The 70s also saw standards slip across franchises, leading to new terms of agreement, which many locations decided not to adhere to and let their stores’ terms and agreements expire.
+This may explain why there were, and still may be, older locations with the same color schemes operating under different names.

-As of today, there are over 1,000 A&W franchises world wide, with eight of them located in New York State.
+Currently, there are over 1,000 A&W franchises worldwide, eight located in New York State.

 In 2003, A&W introduced real Wisconsin fried cheese curds to their menu.

-Also locally, A&W used to be the place to go after baseball games played at North Junior High School’s athletic fields.
-Kids donned in uniforms and gloves would descend on Bradley Street by the carload.
-The 1984 commercial below with one well-known actor plays a little tribute to the “after-game” tradition of stopping by A&W.
+Locally, A&W was the place to go after baseball games played at North Junior High School’s athletic fields.
+Kids in uniforms and gloves descended on Bradley Street by the carload.
+The 1984 commercial below, with a well-known actor, pays tribute to the “after-game” tradition of stopping by A&W.